kparc/mb/README.md

 checksum: 1225299026794 wall time: 0.062350s
 ```

-the code pre-generates about 3 gigabytes of random valid `(y,m,d)` triplets, and then benchmarks both versions of `mb()` using this dataset. `checksum` value ensures that both versions correctly perform identical work. `wall time` is the measure how fast.
+the code pre-generates about 3 gigabytes of random valid `(y,m,d)` triplets in RAM, and then benchmarks both versions of `mb()` using this dataset. `checksum` value ensures that both versions correctly perform identical work. `wall time` is the measure how fast.

 ## how